unlight/asmt-javascript-questions/README.md

 - What is immutability?
 Why do you need it?
 How can you ensure immutability in JavaScript?
 - Please, talk about ES2015 modules, what ES2015 modules exports?
 What is the difference between commonjs modules and ES2015 modules?
 - As you know ES6 classes are just syntactic sugar.
 What happens in reality when you create class A?
 What happens when you want inherit class B from class A?
+- In javascript, there is an Event Loop.
+Why does it need, what kind of goal does it resolve?
+Could you please describe how does event loop work?

 ### CSS
 - What is specificity in CSS?
 - What CSS preprocessors you know/use?
 Pros and cons?
+- How BEM structure helps you to write better code?
+What kind of best practice do you know, if we are talking about BEM?

 ### TypeScript
 - Compare TypeScript vs Flow, what features they provide, what problems they solve?